SidahmedKhettab/error-analyzer/README.md

 ## 📄 License

-Licensed under **AGPL-3.0-or-later**.
+Licensed under **AGPL-3.0**.
 See the [LICENSE](LICENSE) file for the complete terms.

 *Summary (not a substitute for the license):*
 You may use and modify this software.
-If you modify and host it for others to use, you must also make your source code available under the same license.
+If you modify or host it for others to use, you must also make your source code available under the same license.

 ## 📚 Citation